Spudnik Press Cooperative is proud to introduce our 16th Studio Fellowship cohort:

 Eight months of free and unlimited studio access is the foundation benefit of the program.
 Additionally, through the course of their fellowship, these artists will receive professional, artistic, and technical support catered to the needs of printmakers.
 Through working in our shared studio and monitoring weekly Open Studio sessions, fellows engage with our community of printmakers and benefit from ongoing support and feedback from staff and peers.

-Established in 2013, this program to date has supported 49 artists with unfettered studio access to support the creation of a new body of print-based artwork, as well as a variety of other resources and opportunities.
+Established in 2013, this program to date has supported 61 artists with unfettered studio access to support the creation of both traditional and experimental print-based artwork, as well as a variety of other resources and opportunities.

 Cam Collins is a fine artist born in Chicago, IL in 1999.
 His work conveys ambiguous narratives that revolve around colorful figures and sprawling objects, prompting the viewer to investigate, but also have fun doing so.
 Collins went from Chicago High School to the Arts and moved on to get his BFA in Printmaking at RISD while working as a studio technician in Benson Hall.
 He has done his own solo exhibition in Providence titled Colorstroll, and has won various awards from Scholastic and AIGA.

 Through the lens of realism and observation, Lily Cozzens’ practice primarily utilizes the medium of drawing to explore and balance the ideas of banality, sincerity, and representation and to create an authentic experience for the viewer.
 Realism as a practice–and going beyond simple reproduction–embraces the instantaneous and fleeting subjectivity of daily goings-on.
 She explores and embraces memory and its subjectivity to create third-hand retellings of first-hand experiences.
 As an attempt at connection with others and with the world around her, she tells her own truth through her work.